 Rewe To Introduce Reduced-Sugar Private Labels

-German retailer Rewe has announced its plans to introduce around 100 reduced-sugar products to its private label range this year.
+German retailer Rewe has announced plans to introduce around 100 reduced-sugar products to its private-label range this year.

-As part of a new campaign, the retailer has said it will make all its own brands available with reduced-sugar content by 2020, in an effort to prevent diseases such as obesity, diabetes and heart disease.
+As part of a new campaign, the retailer has said that it will make all its own brands available with reduced sugar by 2020, in an effort to prevent diseases like obesity, diabetes and heart disease.

-Customers will be able to vote on reducing the sugar content of a four-pack of chocolate pudding by 20%, 30%, or 40%, without including artificial sweeteners.
-The most popular formula will be available form Rewe following the campaign, according to the retailer.
+Customers will be able to vote on reducing the sugar content of a four-pack of chocolate pudding by 20%, 30% or 40%, without including artificial sweeteners.
+The most popular formula will be available from Rewe following the campaign, according to the retailer.

-The online campaign will run under the name ‘You are sugar: how much sugar do you need?’ and will include a network of experts presenting it, including the TV host Anastasia Zampounidis and nutritional expert Christine Blohme.
+The online campaign will run under the name ‘You are sugar: how much sugar do you need?’, presented by a network of experts including TV host Anastasia Zampounidis and nutritional expert Christine Blohme.

-“Sugar isn’t inherently bad but we often eat significantly more of it than is good for us,” said Christine Blohme.
+“Sugar isn’t inherently bad, but we often eat significantly more of it than is good for us,” said Blohme.
 “This is partly due to a widespread habit of eating sweets.
-Also, sugar often comes in forms and under names that customers might not be aware of and knowing these can help them make a more conscious choice.”
+Also, sugar often comes in forms and under names that customers might not be aware of, and knowing these can help them make a more conscious choice.”

-Anastasia Zampounidis said that from her own experience taste preference are a habit and can thus be changed: "Food naturally has a wide variety of aromas, which are often masked by adding sugar.
-Anyone who has tried reducing or leaving out sugar at one point or another will quickly realise that this does not make a product lose its taste, but makes it better instead.
-So I think the initiative is right and important."
+Zampounidis said that, from her own experience, taste preferences are a habit, and can thus be changed.
+“Food, naturally, has a wide variety of aromas, which are often masked by adding sugar.
+Anyone who has tried reducing or leaving out sugar at one point or another will quickly realise that this does not make a product lose its taste, but makes it better instead, so I think the initiative is right and important.”

 Portuguese hypermarket chain Continente launched a campaign to improve the nutritional value of its private-label products last month.

-Elsewhere, Coop Sweden relaunched seven of its private-label soft drinks, removing artificial sweeteners and cutting down the calorie content by 50kcal, after reducing their sugar content by 20%.
+Elsewhere, Coop Sweden relaunched seven of its private-label soft drinks, removing artificial sweeteners and cutting down the calorie content by 50kcal, after reducing the sugar content by 20%.

 © 2018 European Supermarket Magazine – your source for the latest retail news.
 Article by Kevin Duggan.
 Click subscribe to sign up to ESM: The European Supermarket Magazine.